IBM/alexa-skill-watson-assistant/README.md

 1. User says "Alexa, ask Watson...".
 2. Alexa invokes IBM Cloud Functions with input text.
 3. The action gets the conversation context from Redis (if any).
-4. The action gets a response from Watson Assistant for Business.
+4. The action gets a response from Watson Assistant.
 5. The Weather Company Data service provides the forecast (when applicable).
 6. The response context is stored in Redis.
 7. The response text is sent back to Alexa.